ageitgey/medium_to_ghost/README.md

 ## Warnings!

-- Hopefully this code will work for you, but it have bugs and cause your computer to explode.
+- Hopefully this code will work for you, but it mayhave bugs and cause your computer to explode.
 Make sure you test everything out on a test Ghost instance before you import anything into a live blog.
 - Ghost does not let you set a Canonical Url for a post!
 This means that your new Ghost blog will duplicate your existing Medium.com posts and that may mess with your Google rankings.
 Please [vote for